programmfabrik/easydb-documentation/content/technical/plugins/customdatatype/customdatatype_updater/_index.en.md

 The server collects Custom Datatype values from fields in objects.
 A set of distinct Custom Datatype values is then sent to the [update script](#update-script), that should return (only!) the values which changed in the meantime.
 The server will then map the returned data using an unique identifier, and will update affected objects.

 The Updater is set up to run once a day at a full hour.

 Alternatively, it can be started immediately using the API endpoint [`/api/v1/settings/updatecustomdata`](/en/technical/api/settings/#update-custom-datatypes).
+This endpoint must be enabled in the [server configuration](/en/sysadmin/konfiguration/easydb-server.yml): `server.api.settings.updatecustomdata` must be set to `true`.

 ## Plugin Configuration